hamburger

 Carbon Credit Initiatives Worldwide

-In 1997, the UN came up with a Carbon Credit proposal to reduce carbon emissions into the atmosphere.
+In 1997, the United Nations came up with a Carbon Credit proposal to reduce carbon emissions into the atmosphere.
 It is also known as Kyoto Protocol.
 This agreement implemented a limit on emissions for the countries who signed it.
 The Kyoto Protocol divided the nations into two parts- Developing & industrialized economies.
 In 2012 the first commitment period of the Kyoto Protocol ended.

 Carbon Credit Market under the Paris Agreement